 Forks Attractions: Unforgettable things to do on a Forks WA vacation, plus recommended nearby activities in the beautiful Pacific Northwest rainforest.

-Please let me warn you: Doing justice to a "west-end" vacation in the Pacific Northwest, depending on your own personal interests, may take up to a week.
+Please let me warn you: Doing justice to a "west-end" vacation in the Pacific Northwest, depending on your own personal interests, is likely to take more than a few days.

 Hiking, kayaking, rafting, and cycling are all options for active individuals and families.
 And there is hardly a place to go or see that isn’t embraced in verdant green.

 Additionally, the Twilight Saga (by Stephenie Meyer) placed Forks on the map ten years ago.
 We recommend the books, and a visit to

 many of the Forks attractions referenced in the Twilight books.